kalaspuff/tomodachi/README.md

 The `max_number_of_consumed_messages` setting determines how many messages should be pulled from the queue at once.
-This is useful if you have a resource-intensive task that you don\'t want other messages to compete for.
+This is useful if you have a resource-intensive task that you don't want other messages to compete for.
 The default value is 10 for `standard` queues and 1 for `FIFO` queues.
 The minimum value is 1, and the maximum value is 10.